Douglas Haig, 1st Earl Haig: Legacy

-The Argentine football club Club Atlético Douglas Haig, founded in 1918, is named after Haig.
+The Argentine football club Club Atlético Douglas Haig, founded 1918, is named after Haig.

-In the early 1920s, several years before his death, a new road of council houses in Kates Hill, Dudley, Worcestershire (now West Midlands) was named Haig Road in honour of Haig.

-In August 1920, the Great Central Railway gave the name Earl Haig to one of their newly built 4-6-0 express passenger locomotives, no. 1166 of class 9P (LNER class B3).
+In August 1920, the Great Central Railway gave the name Earl Haig to one of their new 4-6-0 express passenger locomotives.
 It carried the name until October 1943.

-In 1921, Ash Lane in Southport, Merseyside and the football ground of Southport F.C. that was situated there, were both renamed as Haig Avenue in his honour.
-Earl Haig Secondary School in Toronto was also named after Haig.
-A species of cottage tulip, "Marshal Haig" with purple flowers, is also named after him.
-The Hundred of Haig, a cadastral unit in the Australian state of South Australia was named after Haig in 1918.
-In the late 1920s, Haig Avenue in Mount Roskill, Auckland, was named in his honour.
+Earl Haig Secondary School in Toronto was named after Haig.
+A species of cottage tulip, "Marshal Haig", is named after him.
+The Hundred of Haig, a cadastral unit in South Australia, was named after Haig in 1918.

-In Singapore, there is a road named Haig Road in Katong which is named after him.